FG proposes central control of humanitarian responses in Nigeria

 “We are going to have a one-stop intervention centre for every intervention that comes in, so that we will be able to know where and who gets what; we are going to put in place a system that will have checks and balance to know who is doing what at what time, to what camp and to what targeted population,” he explained.

-She added that the ministry is going to do that because the main role of the ministry is to supervise and coordinate all these Humanitarian interventions in the country adding that there are going to be sanctions for any person or group of persons or agencies that are caught involve in abuse or diversion of funds.
+She added that the ministry is going to do that because the main role of the ministry is to supervise and coordinate all these Humanitarian interventions in the country adding that there are going to be sanctioned for any person or group of persons or agencies that are caught involved in abuse or diversion of funds.

+Also read: International Youth Day: Declare state of emergency on education now, NYCN charges FG

 This year’s UNGA theme is: “Galvanizing multilateral efforts for poverty eradication, quality education, climate action and inclusion.”